If you’re thinking ‘Huh? How does that work?’ then don’t worry. Let’s explain.

 Secondly, you’re not necessarily going to be able to access the same deal for the new borrowing as you have for the rest of your mortgage.
 The extra bit of borrowing could come with higher interest rates and you’ll normally be charged fees for it to go through too.

 That’s why we’d always recommend speaking with a whole-of-market mortgage broker, even if you think you want to stick with the same lender.
-They’ll be able to compare all the deals out there and let you know what’s cheapest.
+They’ll be able to compare all the mortgage deals out there and let you know what’s cheapest.
 It might be sticking with your current lender, but it might mean remortgaging instead.

 3. Second charge mortgage